-Embedded value includes Africa operations following the change in the Group's operating segments in 2023.
+\ Embedded value includes Africa operations.
 In the context of the Group, Africa's results are not materially impacted by the above sensitivities.

 Interest rates and consequential effects include offsetting impacts that are sensitive to economics and the net impact can therefore change from period to period depending on the current level of interest rates.